zopefoundation/meta/config/README.rst

 After a certain period of time (currently 60 days) without commits GitHub automatically disables Actions.
 They can be re-enabled manually per repository.
 There is a script to do this for all repositories.
-It does no harm if Actions is already enabled.
+It does no harm if Actions is already enabled for a repository.

-.. caution:: This script automatically clones all repositories which are
-             configured using the ``config-package.py`` script.

 Preparation
 +++++++++++